 - 1. Select a program saved on Dr. Dongle from the overview by touching the program name. - 2.
-"Load" is used to load the selected program. - or -
+Press "load" to load the selected program. - or-

-Press "Back" to return to the main screen without changing the selection.
+Press "back" to return to the main screen without carrying out changes to the selection.

-- The selected program is now active on the main screen of the ARC 400.
+- The selected program is now active in the main screen of ARC 400.

-- Dr. Dongle can now be removed again
+- Dr. Dongle can be removed

-- or -
+- or-

-If required, save the loaded program in the program list, see section Menu "Save Program", page 88.
+Save the loaded program in the program list, see "Save program" dialog, page 86.